RandyParedis/autoplay/README.md

 automatically generate good melodies in a lovely rhythm with a gentle dynamic, using advanced programming techniques.

-For more information on how this project works, please take a look at the `docs` folder.
+For more information on how this project works, please take a look at the `wiki` pages.
 I'm sure you'll find what you're looking for there.

 ## Functionality
 By setting the right values and commandline arguments, you are currently able to generate okay-sounding multi-part scores and get a [MusicXML](https://www.musicxml.com/) representation of the score.
-At the moment, merely single-notes are generated per part.

 Triplet-like structures lie outside the scope of this project, wherefore they are not generated.